-The City of Salisbury partners with the Salisbury Community Development Corporation, Inc. (CDC) and other agencies to increase affordable housing opportunities and promote neighborhood revitalization within its jurisdiction.
+The City of Salisbury partners with the Salisbury Community Development Corporation (CDC), a non-profit 501(c)3 organization, to increase affordable housing opportunities and promote neighborhood revitalization within its jurisdiction.
+These community development activities are funded by grants from the U.S. Department of Housing and Urban Development (HUD).

-Funds received from the U.S. Department of Housing and Urban Development (HUD) enable these efforts, along with other federal, state and local resources and in-kind supports.
-The City's affordable housing and neighborhood revitalization efforts are largely supported by the following HUD programs:
+The city receives funding from the following HUD grant programs:

-- Community Development Block Grants (CDBG) - HOME Investment Partnership (or HOME program) - Community Development Block Grants Recovery (CDBG-R)
+- Community Development Block Grants (CDBG) - HOME Investment Partnership (or HOME program)